ombhut175/ai-chatbot-platform/docs/deployment/vercel-inngest-setup.md

 3. **Deploy** the project

-## Step 4: Register Inngest Webhook
+## Step 4: Register Inngest Webhook (Manual Setup Only)

+**Note:** Skip this step if you're using the Vercel integration - webhooks are automatically registered.

 After deployment, you need to register your Inngest webhook: